Inoviopay/Tokenization/README.md

 ## Using Tokens for Payments

-Once you have a token, use it in place of the card number for payment processing:
+Once you have a token (TOKEN_GUID), use it in place of the card number (PMT_NBR) for payment processing:

 ```bash
 curl "https://api.inoviopay.com/payment/pmt_service.cfm" \